Anish-arch1816/Movie-Ticket-Booking/README.md

 ## License

-This project is open-source and free to use under the MIT License.
+This project is open-source and free to use under the Mozilla Public License 2.0.

 ---